-The second staples are of course, the scones!
-These came served with the traditional clotted cream and strawberry jam.
+The second staples are, of course, the scones!
+These come served with the traditional clotted cream and strawberry jam.
 We had one plain scone and one with currents in; both of these were a nice size.
 The clotted cream was fresh and spread easily, whereas the jam was a little disappointing as it was too solid; maybe too much pectin?

 Overall Rating and Comments

 8.5/10: -0.5 for my own confusion of where I was supposed to go.
 I knew I was to meet at the Courthouse and thought any entrance would do.
 I imagine others have found the Barristers Restaurant more easily than I did.-0.5 for the variety of sandwiches, more variety please! -0.5 for the macarons (personal scoring, sorry if you like all macarons)

 -0.5 for the croque monsieurs, -0.5 for the savoury doughnut, it is work in progress and the idea is intriguing.

 There’s a lot that the Courthouse does offer both in terms of food and their events space.
 I’m excited to see how the hotel rooms turn out.
 Perhaps I can visit again and book into one of these rooms one day?
 Come for the food and the history!